These meetings are free to join, but you must register to get the Zoom meeting link.

 One idea we would like to explore with you is an anti-racist bookclub.
 The intention of this book-club is to educate ourselves in a community learning space.
 It’s important to us that participants pay for the learning resources from BIPOC.
 We’re imagining taking turns hosting, gathering (online as needed) in real time to share in conversation, and buying books from a local independent book retailer.

-We're starting with the book White Fragility because it came recommended by our community as a decent starting point for white folks who are engaging with anti-racist work.
-We plan to expand our reading list to learn about the experience of people in the Black and Indigenous communities in Canada, as well as to broader topics related to the ways in which individuals from marginalized communities experience Yoga and wellness spaces.
+We're started with the book White Fragility because it came recommended by our community as a decent starting point for white folks who are engaging with anti-racist work.
+We have expanded our reading list to learn about the experience of people in the Black and Indigenous communities in Canada, and plan to go beyond that to broader topics related to the ways in which individuals from marginalized communities experience Yoga and wellness spaces.